pabloUrizar/ADS_Labo3/Labo04/labo04.md

 ```
 #!/bin/bash
 #
 # Description : Renames each picture with png or jpg extention.
-The resulting name is the  name followed by the width and the height of this picture.
+The resulting name is the  name followed by the width and the height of this picture and these new files are placed in a
+ new directory named renamed_pictures.
 #
 # Authors : Pablo Urizar, Vincent Peer
 #
-# Date : 06.04.2023
+# Date : 09.04.2023

+cd lab04_raw_files

+# Removes the directory and creates a new one
 rm -rf renamed_pictures
 mkdir renamed_pictures

-cd lab04_raw_files
+# Add dimensions in the picture's name
 for picture in *.png *.jpg
 do
         picture_ext=${picture##*.}